elenasa/ULAM/README.md

 option) any later version.

-The [github Ulam Wiki](https://github.com/elenasa/ULAM/wiki) has reference information and tutorials, and [ulam-users mailing list](http://mail.cs.unm.edu/cgi-bin/mailman/listinfo/ulam-users) is available for ULAM-related announcements, general discussion, and community support:
+The [github Ulam Wiki](https://github.com/elenasa/ULAM/wiki) has reference information and tutorials, and the [ulam-users mailing list](http://mail.cs.unm.edu/cgi-bin/mailman/listinfo/ulam-users) is available for ULAM-related announcements, general discussion, and community support: